eliraybon/exo/README.md

 * Disclaimer: All sales are final.
 Exo is not a licensced retailer, but a marketplace for private businesses to sell products to a discerning audience

 ## Functionality & MVP
-With this extension, users will be able to:
+On this website, users will be able to:

 * Product Listings
 * Shopping Cart